ece362-purdue/proton-labs/lab7-uart/README.md

 The function `stdio_init_all` does quite a bit of heavy lifting for us to allow the C standard I/O (stdio) functions like `putchar()`, `getchar()`, `scanf()`, `printf()`, etc. to work with the UART peripheral.
 It sets up the UART peripheral to be used for standard input and output, allowing you to use these functions to read from and write to the UART.

 If you dive into that function, and go through `stdio_uart_init -> stdio_uart_init_full`, you'll find `stdio_set_driver_enabled`.
 At this point, we arrive in the `stdio.c` from the Pico C/C++ SDK.
+This file teaches us a lot about how Raspberry Pi's SDK connects the UART peripheral to the C standard library functions, which is by creating a "**driver**" that handles the reading and writing of characters via the UART peripheral when an associated C standard library function, like `printf` or `fgets` or `scanf`, is used.

+These "drivers" are simplistic versions of the "device drivers" you may have heard of while using your computer on a regular basis, e.g. installing a *driver* for your printer or GPU.
+They are pieces of software that allow the operating system to interact with those hardware devices in a standardized way.
+In our case, the "operating system" is the C standard library, and the "hardware device" is the UART peripheral.

-In this step, you will implement that functionality yourself, so that you can understand how it works under the hood, and be able to apply it to *any* microcontroller, especially if they don't come with this sort of helper code, or if you wanted to use another UART entirely, or if you wanted to customize it further.
+In this step, you will implement this "driver" yourself, so that you can understand how it works under the hood, and be able to apply it to *any* microcontroller, especially if they don't come with this sort of helper code, or if you wanted to use another UART entirely, or if you wanted to customize it further.
 This is also intended to highlight how these functions can work across multiple platforms, from microcontrollers to desktop computers.

 #### 3.1 Configure UART to handle one character at a time